mattray/spiceweasel/README.md

 ## Roles ##

 The `roles` section of the manifest currently supports `knife role from file FOO` where `FOO` is the name of the role file ending in `.rb` or `.json` in the `roles` directory.
-You may also pass a wildcard as an entry to load all matching roles (ie. `"*"` or `b*"`) Validation is done to ensure the filename matches the role name and that any cookbooks or roles referenced are listed in the manifest.
+You may also pass a wildcard as an entry to load all matching roles (ie. `"*"` or `data*"`).
+Validation is done to ensure the filename matches the role name and that any cookbooks or roles referenced are listed in the manifest.
 The example YAML snippet

 ``` yaml
 roles: